viam-devrel/viamcodelabs/site/viamguides/src/workshop-air-monitoring/workshop-air-monitoring.md

 - 1 - [Raspberry Pi 5](https://www.amazon.com/Raspberry-Pi-Quad-core-Cortex-A76-Processor/dp/B0CTQ3BQLS/)
 - 1 - [USB flash drive](https://www.amazon.com/Samsung-MUF-128AB-AM-Plus-128GB/dp/B07D7PDLXC/) or microSD card to use with your Pi
 - 1 - USB cable to power your Pi
+  - Make sure you are using a 5V 5A (25W) power supply.
+USB boot is disabled by default [when connected to a 3A power supply](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#differences-on-raspberry-pi-5), so adequate amperage is required for the optimal performance of your Raspberry Pi 5.
 - 1 - Store-bought or 3D-printed Raspberry Pi case ([like this one here](https://www.printables.com/model/742926-raspberry-pi-5-case))
 - 1 - [PM2.5 air quality sensor (with G7 transfer board)](https://www.amazon.com/Precision-Quality-Monitoring-Particle-Concentration/dp/B0B1J8FQ7M)
 - 4 - jumper wires to connect the air sensor to the Pi